01-edu/public/subjects/abort.en.md

 ### Instructions

-Write a function that returns the the value in the middle of 5 five arguments.
+Write a function that returns the value in the middle of 5 five arguments.

 This function must have the following signature.